PeizhiShi/SsdNet/README.md

 ## SsdNet

 Created by Peizhi Shi at University of Huddersfield.
-If you have any questions about the code, please feel free to contact me (p.shi@hud.ac.uk).

 ### Introduction